learnlatex/learnlatex.github.io/en/lesson-08.md

 The package also provides commands to increase or decrease the height of a row.
-In the following example we increase the height of the last row by 0.5 em, which is half of the width of the capital 'M' in the currently used font.
+In the following example we increase the height of the last row by 0.5em, where `em` is a unit that depends  on the current font.

 <!-- {% raw %} -->
 ```latex